+Since our first inspection we have been working to deliver improvements, with progress reported and monitored through our governance arrangements.
+Our most recent inspection confirmed we are an evolving and improving Service and inspectors reported a positive shift in the leadership and culture of GMFRS.
 Our activities to address the areas of improvement identified in our inspection report will be delivered as part of our improvement programme.
 Alongside this is the review of our level of compliance against the new Fire Standards, published by the Fire Standards Board, to ensure any gaps identified are addressed and compliance levels met.

-All our inspection reports including our Annual Statement of Assurance can be found on our website: manchesterfire.gov.uk f manchesterfire
+All our inspection reports can be found on the HMICFRS website - manchesterfire.gov.uk